CircleCI-Archived/Orb-Policies/Orb Best Practices Guidelines.md

 ---

 # Orb Best Practices Guidelines
-A collection best practices for authoring [orbs](https://circleci.com/docs/2.0/orb-intro/#section=configuration).
+A collection of best practices for authoring [orbs](https://circleci.com/docs/2.0/orb-intro/#section=configuration).

 CircleCI orbs are shareable packages of configuration elements, including jobs, commands, and executors.
 To begin learning how to create your own orb, check out our docs on [Reusable config](https://circleci.com/docs/2.0/reusing-config/) and get started with the [Orb Starter Kit (Beta)](https://github.com/CircleCI-Public/orb-starter-kit).